pfvernon2/OSCine/README.md

 # OSCine

-OSCine is a simple robust Swift client and server implementation of Open Sound Control v1.1.
+OSCine is an easy to use yet robust Swift client and server implementation of Open Sound Control v1.1.

 The design goals for this package are:
 * Ease of use
-* No third party dependencies
+* No third-party dependencies
 * Close adherance to OSC v1.1 specification
 * Integrated TCP, UDP, and Multicast network support*
 * Integrated Bonjour advertisement and browsing support